-We aim to provide a broad and balanced programme for all girls, which builds upon the National Curriculum and provides the basis for subsequent study at GCSE and Advanced Level.
+We aim to provide a broad and balanced programme for all pupils, which builds upon the National Curriculum and provides the basis for subsequent study at GCSE and Advanced Level.

-On entering the Senior School, girls are assigned to a particular form in which they will remain in Years 7 and 8.
+On entering the Senior School, pupils are assigned to a particular form in which they will remain in Years 7 and 8.
 Forms are usually rearranged in Year 9.
-A significant proportion of Year 7 and 8 lessons are taught in form groupings, which helps to provide all girls with stability, and enables careful monitoring of their progress.
+A significant proportion of Year 7 and 8 lessons are taught in form groupings, which helps to provide all pupils with stability, and enables careful monitoring of their progress.

-In Year 8 girls are able to personalise their curriculum by choosing between Dance and Drama.
+In Year 8 pupils are able to personalise their curriculum by choosing between Dance and Drama.
 They are placed in either a second Modern Foreign Language, Latin or Classics set.

 During Year 9 there is the opportunity to attend an evening about the choice of subjects that are available at GCSE.